 - 1. Spacing: Single space each entry with a double space in between entries as shown to the right - 2.
-Et al or ..... are not allowed on this page (see highlighted examples to the right).
+Et al's or's are not allowed on this page (see highlighted examples to the right).
 ALL authors must be listed for each referenced publication

-Et al or ... is allowed while citing references within the body of the paper.
+Et al's are allowed while citing references within the body of the paper.